-Regionally, the variations regarding Hinterland and Coastland Regions are always noticeable.
-The use of pit latrines as a major form of toilet facility was observed to be in the households located within the Hinterland Regions compared to the Coastland Regions.
-As reflected in Table 5.20, about 71.1 percent of the households in the Hinterland areas generally use all forms of pit latrines compared to 32.1 percent in similar combined category in the Coastland areas.

-Of the pit latrine users in the Hinterland, 9.5 percent installed vent to their pit to make the pit safer, 46.1 percent took further precautionary measure by inserting slab to the pit, while 15.6 percent still make use of the typical traditional pit latrines without slab.
-Likewise of the pit latrine users in the Coastland areas, about 4.5 percent had vent installed to the pit, 20.0 percent installed slab to ensure additional proper sanitation safety, while 7.6 percent still use the typical traditional pit latrine without slab (Table 5.20).
+Regionally, the variations regarding Hinterland and Coastland regions are always noticeable.
+The use of pit latrines as a major form of toilet facility was considerably high in households located within the Hinterland Regions when compared to the Coastland Regions.
+As reflected in Table 5.20, about 71.1 percent of the households in the hinterland areas generally use all forms of pit latrines compared to 32.1 percent in similar combined category in the Coastland areas.
+Of the pit latrine users in the hinterland, 9.5 percent installed vent to their pit to make the pit safer, 46.1 percent took further precautionary measure by inserting a slab to the pit, while 15.6 percent still utilize the traditional pit latrines without slab.
+Likewise of the pit latrine users in the Coastland areas, about 4.5 percent had vent installed to the pit, 20.0 percent installed slab to ensure additional proper sanitation safety, while 7.6 percent still use the traditional pit latrine without slab (Table 5.20).

-As mentioned, that the use of W.C. linked to the main sewer-line was a system only available in Central Georgetown located in Region 4, the use of the second alternative, W.C. linked to cesspit or septic tank, was a system primarily in place in the Coastland Regions.
+As mentioned previously the use of W.C. linked to the main sewer-line was a system only available in Central Georgetown located in Region 4.
+The use of the second alternative, W.C. linked to cesspit or septic tank, was a system primarily in place in the coastland regions.
 The proportion of households with W.C. linked to cesspit or septic tank ranges from the highest of 67.5 and 67.3 percent in Region 4 and Region 3 respectively to a low of 50.9 percent in Region 2.
-Though Region 7 is counted within the Hinterland, 43.0 percent of the households there used the improved method like the Coastland Regions.
-Households residing in the remaining three Hinterland Regions (Regions 1, 9 and 8) in that order of importance mainly used the three basic forms of pit latrines combined and given as 86.2 percent, 77.1 percent and 64.6 percent respectively.
-Most of the Hinterland pit latrine users had slab to the pit.
-In all, except for Region 8, where about a quarter of the households are reported to have no toilet facility at all, followed by Region 9, with 11.5 percent, the proportions of households who dispose their toilet waste somehow indifferently were insignificant.
-Generally, therefore, concluding that the households in Guyana were seen to have practiced some healthy method of sanitation (Table 5.20).
+Though Region 7 is counted within the hinterland, 43.0 percent of the households there used the improved method similar to the coastland regions.
+Households residing in the remaining three hinterland regions (Regions 1, 9 and 8) in that order of importance mainly used the three basic forms of pit latrines combined and given as 86.2 percent, 77.1 percent and 64.6 percent respectively.
+The majority of the hinterland pit latrine users had slab to the pit.
+In all, with the exception of Region 8, where about a quarter of the households are reported to have no toilet facility at all, followed by Region 9, with 11.5 percent, the proportions of households who dispose their toilet waste somehow indifferently were insignificant.
+Generally therefore, concluding that the majority of households in Guyana were seen to have practiced healthy methods of sanitation (Table 5.20).